RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 Click on the SDR icon in order to put HAMlab into SDR mode.
 Once in this mode user can connect to HAMlab using Power SDR software.

 .. note::
-	Exiting this application will close the connection to Power SDR.
+	Exiting this web application will close the connection to Power SDR.

 Congratulations, HAMlab is now ready for use, now let’s install Power SDR.